How Does a Dentist Fix a Chipped Tooth? Remedies For Chipped or Broken Teeth

 Avoid chewing on hard things: Even though dental bonding is long-lasting, you should avoid habits that could put your bonded teeth under unnecessary stress.

 Chewing on hard materials, such as ice, pencils, or fingernails, can cause the bonding material to break or chip.
-If you frequently clench or grind your teeth while you sleep, you might want to think about getting a nightguard to safeguard your teeth.
+If you frequently clench or grind your teeth while you sleep, you might want to get a nightguard to safeguard your teeth.

-Eat less sugary and acidic foods: Sugary and acidic damage tooth enamel and the bonding substance.
+Eat less sugary and acidic foods: Sugary and acidic foods damage tooth enamel and the bonding substance.

 sugary and acidic foods

-These foods don’t have to be avoided, but it’s best to eat them in moderation.
-After eating such items, rinse your mouth with water to help neutralize acids and lessen their effect on your teeth.
+You don’t have to swear off these foods entirely, but eating them in moderation is best.
+After eating them, you should rinse your mouth with water to help neutralize acids and lessen their effect on your teeth.

-Regular dental checkups and maintenance: Visit your dentist regularly for check-ups and cleanings so they can monitor the condition of your bonded teeth and address any concerns right away.
+Regular dental checkups and maintenance: Visit your dentist regularly for check-ups and cleanings so they can monitor the condition of your bonded teeth and address any concerns immediately.

-Professional cleanings can help maintain bonding looking nice by the appearance of your bonding by removing any surface stains or plaque buildup.
+Professional cleanings help maintain your bonding’s appearance by removing any surface stains or plaque buildup.

 If you’re a smoker, try to quit or reduce your smoking habit as it can significantly improve the longevity of your dental bonding